Topological phases of bosons with local parity coupling on a dimerized lattice: Introduction

 A natural question is how such topological features generalize beyond free fermions, particularly in bosonic systems where local constraints and correlations play a central role~\cite{Rachel_2018}.
-Interacting extensions of the SSH chain have been studied for spinless fermions and hardcore bosons, where Hubbard-type or nearest-neighbor interactions generate Mott phases, bond order phases, and interaction-driven transitions~\cite{PhysRevB.111.195131,Hayashi, 1PhysRevLett.110.260405, Le_2020, 2PhysRevA.94.062704, 3PhysRevB.107.054105, Mondal_2021, 4PhysRevB.107.054105, Padhan_2024}.
-On the bosonic side, the Haldane phase of integer-spin chains~\cite{Haldane1,Haldane2,Haldane3,Haldane4,Haldane5,Haldane6,Haldane7,Haldane8,Haldane9,Haldane10,Haldane11,Haldane12,Haldane13,Haldane14,Haldane15,Haldane16,Haldane17,Haldane18,Haldane19, Haldane20} provides the canonical interacting SPT phase, protected by discrete symmetries and characterized by nonlocal string order and edge states.
-Bosonic analogues of SSH-type models have been explored in this setting, showing that constraints or repulsive interactions can stabilize nontrivial topology even in the absence of fermionic statistics~\cite{Grusdt_2013, Sebastian_2020, Satoshi_dimerized, Haldane19, Luis_Santos2025, Hayashi}.
-However, most lattice realizations of bosonic SPT phases rely on fine-tuned interactions or symmetry enrichment beyond minimal onsite $\mathrm{U}(1)$ or $\mathbb{Z}_2$ symmetries, such as enlarged internal or crystalline spatial symmetries~\cite{You_2018,Rasmussen_2020}.
-As a result, the minimal route to bosonic SPT phases in lattice systems remains unsettled, motivating the search for simpler organizing principles.
+Interacting extensions of the SSH chain have been explored for spinless fermions and hardcore bosons, where Hubbard-type or nearest-neighbor interactions give rise to Mott phases, density-wave order, and interaction-driven transitions~\cite{Mondal_2019, PhysRevB.111.195131,Hayashi,Grusdt_2013,Le_2020,2PhysRevA.94.062704,3PhysRevB.107.054105,Mondal_2021,Padhan_2024}.
+On the bosonic side, the Haldane phase of integer-spin chains~\cite{Haldane1,Haldane2,Haldane3,Haldane4,Haldane5,Haldane6,Haldane7,Haldane8,Haldane9,Haldane10,Haldane11,Haldane12,Haldane13,Haldane14,Haldane15,Haldane16,Haldane17,Haldane18,Haldane19,Haldane20} provides the canonical interacting SPT phase, protected by discrete symmetries and characterized by nonlocal string order and edge states.
+Bosonic analogues of SSH-type models have been shown to host nontrivial topology when stabilized by constraints or repulsive interactions, even in the absence of fermionic statistics~\cite{Grusdt_2013, Sebastian_2020, Satoshi_dimerized, Haldane19, Luis_Santos2025, Hayashi}.

+These studies demonstrate that constrained Hilbert spaces and local or non-local interactions can give rise to rich topological features in bosonic systems.
+Motivated by this progress, it is natural to ask whether such phases can be understood and characterized from alternative local degrees of freedom beyond conventional density-density interactions.
+In particular, local occupation parity provides a physically transparent quantity that directly distinguishes even- and odd-occupation sectors and naturally couples to constrained bosonic Hilbert spaces.
+This motivates exploring the role of parity coupling in dimerized bosonic lattices and determining how it influences the emergence and characterization of topological phases.